Numeric (integer)

 • Noise type: The unit of time (Additive, Multiplicative, Absolute) that will define the granularity of the shift.

-• Absolute: Add direct random noise to the value within the range from -5 to 5.
+• Absolute: Adds random noise directly to the value, within the specified fixed range (e.g., –5 to 5).

 Example